GluuFederation/docs-oxd-prod/docs/sources/tutorial/index.md

 ```

 !!!
 Note
-    If you created client manually you must supply `client_id` and `client_secret`
+    If you created client manually, you must supply `client_id` and `client_secret`.

-Now we create the client and regsiter our site on oxd server:
+Now you can create the client and regsiter your site on the oxd server:

 ```
 curl -k -X POST https://oxd.server.com:8443/register-site --header "Content-Type: application/json" -d @data.json

 ```

-provide full path to `data.json` or execute this command in the same directory.
+provide the full path to `data.json` or execute this command in the same directory.
 This will output as follows:

 ```
 {